 A number of Loan Boxes are available for schools.
 And we run a programme of Talks and Events throughout the year.
 Click on the Outreach tab for more information on these and other outreach activities.

-Our current opening hours are:
+Our normal opening hours are:

 Wednesday to Saturday 10am till 12.30pm.
 Or by appointment.